mxagar/learning_to_learn_coursera/README.md

 3. The reward: every habit continues because we get something positive from it, pleasure: get informed entertained - feel good, healthy
 4. The belief: habits have power because we have strong underlying beliefs of them: I connect to friends - being healthy gives me life quality

+### Process vs Product

+We distinguish the process and the product when learning:
+- Process: learn 30 minutes or do exercises during that time
+- Product: Finish the chapter

+Procrastination happens more easily if we focus on the product instead of the process; the product causes pain.
+Therefore, we should focus on the process: plan the process(es) we'd like to carry out, without thinking on the product, and the product will arrive.

+### Harnessing the Zombies

+The key to change a habit is to pay attention and alter our reaction to the cue.

+Typical **cues** fall onto the four following categories:
+- location
+- time
+- how you feel
+- reactions

+We need to be aware of the cues that trigger our undesired behaviours; if it's a location, we should avoid going there!

+In order to affect the **routine**, we need to change our **reaction** to the cue, which is achieved by having a **plan**.

+The **reward** is fundamental!
+Habits work if we have rewards; thus, if we want to create a good habit, we need to add rewards to achievements!

+The **belief** that we can achieve something helps us solidify the habit.